ColtWoelinga3/ColtsAI/README.md

 # ColtsAI
-I spent 15 hors on this
+I spent 15 hours on this